ashu1994/mongodb/README.md

 config server and one mongos.

 First we would like to configure the two shards.
-For doing so, just use `sc-mongodb::shard` in the node's run_list and define a unique `mongodb['shard_name']` for each of these two nodes, say "shard1" and "shard2".
+For doing so, just use `mongodb::shard` in the node's run_list and define a unique `mongodb['shard_name']` for each of these two nodes, say "shard1" and "shard2".

-Then configure a node to act as a config server - by using the `sc-mongodb::configserver` recipe.
+Then configure a node to act as a config server - by using the `mongodb::configserver` recipe.

 And finally you need to configure the mongos.
-This can be done by using the `sc-mongodb::mongos` recipe.
+This can be done by using the `mongodb::mongos` recipe.
 The mongos needs some special configuration, as these mongos are actually doing the configuration of the whole sharded cluster.
 Most importantly you need to define what collections should be sharded by setting the attribute `mongodb['sharded_collections']`: